Merrick-Moore CDC

 Although we at Merrick-Moore assume that development is going to happen —especially in a city that attracts 20+ new residents per day, according to estimates—, we are aware of development options that are more respectful with rural and low-density areas.
 One example would be conservation subdivisions, a type of land allotment that’s intended to provide flexibility of design in order to promote environmentally sensitive and efficient uses of the land,” according to Durham’s Unified Development Ordinance.

-programs and initiatives
+programs & initiatives

-1. ARPA Funding
+ARPA Funding

 A portion of the American Rescue Plan Act (ARPA) funds will support the Merrick-Moore, Bragtown, and Walltown Communities!